Discriminating mixed qubit states with collective measurements: Theoretical results

 \subsection{Theoretical model}

 We follow the model of Higgins\textit{ et al}~\cite{higgins2011multiple}, where we wish to discriminate between the two qubit states described by

 where $\mathbb{I}_2$ is the $2\times2$ identity matrix, $\sigma_i$ denotes the $i$th Pauli matrix, and $v$ and $\alpha$ describe the extent to which the state is mixed and the angle between the two states in Hilbert space respectively.
 Note that $v=0$ corresponds to a pure state and $v=1$ represents the maximally mixed state.
 Given $M$ copies of the above state, $\rho_{\pm}^{\otimes M}$, our task is to decide which state we are given with the minimum probability of error.
+Denoting the prior probability for the unknown state to be the state $\rho_{+}$ as $q$, the error probability is given by